Frontity Docs

 What you get in a new Frontity project.

-If you have followed our quick start guide you probably have already a new Frontity project.
+If you have followed our you probably have already a new Frontity project.
 If not, run npx frontity create <project-name> and you'll get a project with the same structure as the one explained in this guide.

 So, the important pieces that you get, once a project is created, are: